Eager to embed P4C at your school?

 So how can P4C training support colleagues to make it work with your existing curriculum?

 Philosophy Circles Workshops and In-School Training

 Now there is an easier way to make the most of P4C in your school, without having to change your timetable.
-Our P4C training has three levels, each designed to embed P4C in a different area of school life.
-Level 1: The Philosophical Classroom, will show you how to get all the benefits of P4C through everyday teaching.
-Levels 2 and 3 will be launched soon.
+Why not begin our training pathway - designed to embed P4C into your existing curriculum and across your school.

 Help children find their voices

 More and more children arrive in reception scarcely talking at all.

 Parents distracted by social media speak less to their children, and the impact is growing.
 In one school with many younger parents, children joining reception completely nonverbal rose from five, to half to the class.